SamR1/FitTrackee/docsrc/source/installation/environments_variables.rst

     **FitTrackee** secret key, must be initialized in production environment.

     .. warning::
-        Use a strong secret key.
+        | Use a strong secret key.
 This key is used in JWT generation.
+        | A warning is displayed in logs when the key is too short.

 .. envvar:: APP_SETTINGS